ronin-rb/ronin/README.md

 ### Hack with Ruby

-Ronin combines all of the flexibility of Ruby with countless convenience methods and libraries, to provide a tailored Ruby environment for Researchers and Hackers.
+Ronin combines the flexibility of Ruby with countless convenience methods and libraries, to make Ruby usable for Offensive Security or Research work.

 ### Organize Your Data

-Ronin comes with a fully designed Database accessible from Ruby using [DataMapper](http://datamapper.org).
+Ronin comes with a Database designed for Security data and accessible from Ruby using [DataMapper](http://datamapper.org).
 With Ronin, storing or querying IP addresses, Hosts, Ports, URLs, Passwords is as simple as a single line of Ruby.

 ### Share Code

-Ronin makes sharing code with the community, or just your friends, as easy as uploading your Ruby files to any SubVersion, Mercurial or Git Repository.
+Ronin allows sharing code with the community, or just your friends, via Ronin Repositories.
+Ronin Repositories are like lazier versions of [RubyGems](http://rubygems.org/), that can be hosted with SubVersion, Mercurial or Git.

 ## Features